onflow/flow-go/language.md

 }

-// create a value of structure type SomeStruct
+// declare a constant with value of structure type SomeStruct
 //
 const structA = SomeStruct(0)